arq5x/gemini/docs/content/querying.rst

 You can pass --header to get a header to see which samples have which variant.
-To use the TPED format you also need to generate a corresponing TFAM file from your data as well:
+To use the TPED format you also need to generate a corresponing TFAM file from your data as well, which you can get from the GEMINI dump tool:

 .. code-block:: bash